Mindless Ones: Fictional history

 The Mindless Ones appeared in an issue of Cable & Deadpool in which Deadpool and Bob, Agent of Hydra encounter them in their own dimension.
 The two are being manipulated by Doctor Strange.
 The Mindless Ones alternately attack and worship the two protagonists, evidently mistaking the light from a glow stick for a magical power and revering whoever it seemed to be emanating from.
 Deadpool and Bob end up causing the deaths of several Mindless Ones as a needed sacrifice to close down a magical catastrophe threatening innocent lives.

-Plokta, a Duke of Hell, decided to conquer the world exponentially from a tower block in Birmingham.
+Plokta, a Duke of Hell, decides to conquer the world exponentially from a tower block in Birmingham.
 He used the collected magical energy of people captured within its rooms to create an army of Mindless Ones, but was eventually stopped by Captain Britain and MI13.
-Plokta was revealed to be the original creator of the Mindless Ones, responsible for them within the hierarchy of Hell.
+Plokta is revealed to be the original creator of the Mindless Ones and was responsible for them within the hierarchy of Hell.

-They are also referenced here as Neutron Slaves.
-They were used to mine Neutron Stars and many other ultra-dense gravity sites.
+The Mindless Ones are used to mine Neutron Stars and many other ultra-dense gravity sites.
 They rebelled against their slave masters and began manufacturing a drug called "Krush" from the surface of Neutron Stars.
 They are members of the Black Hole Sons and it seems they are led by a being called The Mind who is currently held prisoner in a Nova Corps ship.

 During the "Original Sin"' storyline, a Mindless One was wrecking New York and smacking the Thing around.
 Spider-Man shows up to give Thing a hand.
 Spider-Man recognizes the Mindless One and realizes that they are not supposed to be telepathic.
 The Mindless One screams in agony over the things he has seen and the things he has done.
 Thing realizes he is wielding the Ultimate Nullifier and tries to talk the Mindless One down.
 However, it does not work and the Mindless shoots himself with it.
 By this time, Nick Fury and the Avengers arrive.
 Captain America wants the Ultimate Nullifier left alone until it is contained and Fury declares the battle zone a murder scene.
 Elsewhere, a group of villains realize the other Mindless Ones are evolving.

 Doctor Strange later encountered a Mindless One known as the Mindful One.
 It is a servant of Isaac Newton, who enhanced it to serve him.
 After some adventures, the Mindful One moves in with Doctor Strange.
 In Strange Academy, the Mindful One and several sentient Mindless Ones join the eponymous academy as teachers.